An electric toothbrush needs a power source to be able to work. That power source is a battery or batteries in some cases.

 There is no way to recharge the batteries whilst inside the brush.

 In this instance you need to dispose of the batteries that came out of the brush and replace them with equivalent new batteries, typically they are AA or AAA batteries.

 You can buy rechargeable AA or AAA batteries.
 These rechargeable batteries can normally be used in a brush that accepts removable batteries.
 These rechargeable batteries need to be charged in a special plug/piece of equipment that you would have received (in most cases) with the rechargeable batteries.

 If using removable rechargeable batteries, do not throw them away, simply put them in the charger when the power has run out and leave to charge until they are full (follow instructions from manufacturer of batteries).

 Once charged, place back into the toothbrush.

-How do I know when the batteries are charged?
+How to tell when the batteries are charged

 Quite often the charging module for the batteries will give an indication when they are charged or not via an LED or status symbol on the charging unit.

 There are a vast number of different types of rechargeable battery units, so this may not apply in your particular instance, so where possible refer to the manufacturer's instruction manual.